vijaysingh3225/MarketStack/README.md

 <img src="ReadMeImages\Dashboard.png" alt="Dashboard">
 *CURRENT IN-PROGRESS STATE"

 The heart of this application is the dashboard.
 Users should be able to enter their dashboard and be able to easily see the data they want to see to get an accurate view of what their performance has been in whatever period of time.
 This will be the landing page for a logged in account and this page will focus on various forms of permorance metrics.
-Things like equity curves, performance graphs and statistics should be easily accessable
+Things like equity curves, performance graphs and statistics should be easily accessable.

 ### Trade Filtering